marwahaha/ZZ-FORK-swc-wiki/Configuration-Problems-and-Solutions.md

         such as Gnome Keyring,
         managing SSH keys when these are already managed with OpenSSH.
         [Disable SSH keyring support in Gnome](https://wiki.gnome.org/Projects/GnomeKeyring/Ssh).

+#### SQL (sqlite3)
+**Mac**

+*    Issue with sqlite3 and no readline support on the macs.
+That is, up arrow will not return the last command typed.
+This can be fixed, but requires installing sqlite3 from source: [sqlite3 shipts without readline support](http://muadib.blogspot.com/2005/04/sqlite3-ships-without-readline-support.html).